Events

 • the changing role of the evaluator

-This event is free to NERUPI members and will run from 10:30 - 15:45, with registration from 10:00.
+This event was free to NERUPI members and ran from 10:30 - 15:45, with registration from 10:00.

 Dr Richard Davies, Principal Lecturer, University of Hertfordshire